On God, His Word, His Church, and His World

 August 4, 2016

 This progression of the Psalter is found not only in the broad sweep of the book but also on a smaller scale in individual psalms.
-Psalm 23 is a classic example: there is an initial confidence in God, a disorienting brush with death, and then a deeper, renewed trust in the Lord’s comprehensive provision that ends with dwelling with the Lord forever, a state much better than the first.
+Psalm 23 is a classic example: there is an initial confidence in God, a disorienting brush with death, and then a deeper, renewed trust in the Lord’s comprehensive provision that ends in dwelling with the Lord forever, a state much better than the first.
 The smaller scale of individual psalms shows the broader progress of the book of Psalms.